Children / Adolescents

 Retainer?
 Learn what it is used for and why it should be used.

-Have you finished orthodontic treatment and think everything is resolved?
+Finished orthodontic treatment and think everything is sorted?

-This is a common thought, but it is not correct.
-Orthodontic treatment does not end when the fixed appliance is removed or when treatment with invisible aligners is completed – and this is where the retention appliance comes in, an essential ally for maintaining the results achieved through the treatment.
-In this article, we explain what the retention appliance is for, how long it should be used, and what the risks are of neglecting its use.
+It's a common thought, but it's not correct.
+Orthodontic treatment doesn't end when the fixed brace is removed or when the treatment with clear aligners is completed – and that's where the retainer comes in, an essential ally for maintaining the results obtained with the treatment.
+In this article, we explain what a retainer is for, how long it should be worn, and the risks of neglecting its use.

-It is an orthodontic device that is placed after the removal of the fixed appliance or after treatment with invisible aligners.
-Its function is to prevent the teeth from moving back to their original position — a phenomenon called dental relapse.
+It's an orthodontic device that is placed after the removal of fixed braces or after treatment with clear aligners.
+Its function is to prevent teeth from moving back to their original position — a phenomenon called orthodontic relapse.

-• Fixed retention: consists of a thin metallic wire that is placed on the back of the teeth.
-Typically, the retention is used on the lower teeth, but depending on the clinical case, it may also be recommended for the upper teeth.
+• Fixed retainer: consists of a thin metal wire fitted to the back of the teeth.
+Normally, the retainer is used on the lower teeth, but depending on the clinical case, it can also be recommended for the upper teeth.

-• Removable retention: consists of a transparent tray, similar to a dental aligner, recommended for use at night.
+• Removable retainer: consists of a clear tray, similar to a clear aligner, recommended to be worn at night.

-Once orthodontic treatment is completed, the teeth are in a new position, but all the supporting tissues, like the gums, the bone, and the ligaments, are still in the process of regeneration.
-Without the use of a retention appliance, the probability is that gradually the teeth will return to their initial position, compromising all the investment made in time, effort, and money.
+Once orthodontic treatment is completed, the teeth are in a new position, but all supporting tissues, such as the gums, bone, and ligaments, are still in the process of regenerating.
+Without the use of a retainer, the probability is that the teeth will gradually return to their initial position, compromising the entire investment made in time, effort, and money.

-In essence, it's as if there is a biological memory regarding the initial position of the teeth and the periodontal ligament, which is responsible for connecting the tooth to the bone, that will tend to move the tooth back to the position it was in before treatment.
-Only over time and with the use of retention is it possible to stabilize this new position.
+Essentially, it's as if there is a biological memory regarding the initial position of the teeth and the periodontal ligament, responsible for connecting the tooth to the bone, which will tend to move the tooth back to where it was before treatment.
+Only with time and the use of a retainer is it possible to stabilise this new position.

 • Maintain dental aesthetics and a harmonious smile;